andreytreyt/team-culture-map/README.md

 Low-context <-> High-context

 #### Low-context
-Good communication is precise, straightforward, and clear.
+Good communication is precise, straightforward and clear.
 Messages are conveyed and understood literally.
 Repetition is welcomed if it helps clarify meaning.

 #### High-context
-Good communication is complex, nuanced, and layered.
+Good communication is complex, nuanced and layered.
 Messages are conveyed and understood between the lines.
 The meaning is often implied but not explicitly stated.